 The hotels are also conveniently close to Murrayfield Stadium, a major rugby and concert venue.
 Recently refurbished, The Roseate offers a relaxed and intimate guest experience that blends timeless elegance with modern luxury.

-The five star accommodation is spread over two historic Victorian townhouses, and offers exceptional value for money at this standard.
+The five star accommodation is spread over two historic Victorian townhouses, and I think it offers exceptional value for money at this standard.

-The hotel dates back to 1852 and many period features can still be seen here.
+The hotel dates back to 1852 and I love that many period features can still be seen here.
 You can walk to the centre of Edinburgh in just 15 minutes.

 Address: Alexandra Dock, Edinburgh EH6 7DX